 This noise reduction is the result of the upgraded propellers and ESCs as well.
 Older motors driven by square-wave drives naturally emit a loud, buzzing sound, which frankly can be quite irritating.
 The use of the sinusoidal wave drive on the ESCs, along with the more aerodynamic propellers combine to make a drastically quieter drone.

-Installing the 8331 propellers on the original Mavic Pro does reduced the sound, but not to the levels of the Mavic Pro Platinum.
+Installing the 8331 propellers on the original Mavic Pro does reduce the sound, but not to the levels of the Mavic Pro Platinum.
 Even with the upgraded propellers, the Mavic Pro is noticeably louder thanks to older ESCs.

 The noise reduction of the Mavic Pro Platinum is not just marketing.
 We were consistently able to measure a several decibel difference between the drones, even when using the 8331 propellers on the original Mavic Pro.
 This is an easily discernible difference that will surprise you when they are side by side.
 The Mavic Pro Platinum is still somewhat loud, but it is by far the quietest drone of its class.